heavyimage/resume.heavyimage.com/markdown/resume.md

 Feb 2018
 :	**Hack the Deep Hackathon** AMNH (New York)

-Part of an ad-hoc team which [wrote a program](https://github.com/HackTheDeep/teamgoop) to help generate 3d geometry from photographs of 50nm wide scans of cellular anatomy.
+Part of an ad-hoc team which [wrote a program](https://github.com/HackTheDeep/teamgoop) to help generate 3d geometry from photographs of 50nm wide slices of cellular anatomy.

 Apr, 2016
 :   **Spectre Title Sequence: A Case Study** FMX (Stuttgart, Germany)

 Apr, 2015
-:	**Syntastic for Pipeline development** Vim London (London, UK)
+:	**Syntastic for Pipeline Development** Vim London (London, UK)

 Dec, 2013
 :	**VFX Photogrammetry with VisualSFM** NYC Nuke User Group (New York)